Introduction

 Setup a cloud http proxy

 Using the Passthrough configuration you can also easily tunnel a local HTTP server which is only accessible for the device.
-Here this open-source repo provides a microservice, who takes care about the connection handling. and a UI Plugin that let you visualize any User Interface of that local HTTP Server directly on the device in Device Management.
+The following open-source repo provides a microservice, who takes care about the connection handling and a UI Plugin that let you visualize any User Interface of that local HTTP Server directly on the device in Device Management.

 See this example where a local node-red server is tunneled and visualized on a C8Y device directly from the cloud.